ddrr1337/eyeOracle_public/README.md

 The number of nodes that can be added is arbitrary.
 Task assignment to the nodes is handled through the `OracleGrid` contract, eliminating the need for a centralized database that could fail.

 Each node is "bound" to a Redis server for queue and task management.
 This repository includes a `docker-compose.yaml` file for deploying both the node and the Redis server.
-Remember to change the Redis port for each node you deploy.
+Remember to change the Redis port and host in .env file for each node you deploy.

 ### Execution Flow: